* Tropical depression heads towards U.S. oil facilities

 * U.S. oil production hits 25-month high of 9.53 mln bpd

-* U.S. crude and gasoline stocks fall (Updates throughout, changes dateline from Singapore)
+* U.S. crude and gasoline stocks fall (Updates prices in paragraph 2)

 LONDON, Aug 24 (Reuters) - Oil prices steadied on Thursday, holding on to most of their recent gains after another fall in U.S. crude inventories indicated a tighter market, and as a tropical storm headed towards oil producing facilities in the Gulf of Mexico.

-Both contracts had risen more than 1 percent on Wednesday, buoyed by potential output disruptions from the Gulf of Mexico storm Tropical Depression Harvey.
+Both contracts rose more than 1 percent on Wednesday, buoyed by potential output disruptions from the Gulf of Mexico storm Tropical Depression Harvey.